How to Plan Your Data Center Deployment

 Clearly defining your goals for the data center and developing a rollout plan can help you determine how to implement best practices in your center.
 Start by outlining your ideal end state — once you know where you want to be, you can create a plan to get there.

-Make sure to plan beyond these goals, as well — your business’s needs may change in the future, so leaving space for adjustments like increased power requirements and hardware upgrades can save you time and money in the long run.
+Make sure to plan beyond these goals, as well — your business’s needs may change in the future, so leaving space for adjustments like increased power solutions and hardware upgrades can save you time and money in the long run.

 2. Connect With Stakeholders